Squish for Qt Tutorials

 Note: There is a 45-minute Online course about Squish Basic Usage at the if you desire some video guidance.

-We use a simple Address Book application as our AUT.
-The application is shipped with Squish in <SQUISHDIR>/examples/qt/addressbook
+In this tutorial, we use a simple Address Book application as our AUT.
+It can be found in <SQUISHDIR>/examples/qt/addressbook

 The screenshot shows the application in action with a user adding a new name and address.